 The condensate drain line must be supported and/or secured per local codes.
 Supports and clamps should be spaced to prevent the drain line from sagging or being dislocated from the furnace or termination point.
-In the absence of local codes, consult the current edition of the National Standard Plumbing Code, in the current edition of U.S. or the National Plumbing Code of Canada in Canada.
+In the absence of local codes, consult the current edition of the National Standard Plumbing Code in the U.S. or the current edition of National Plumbing Code of Canada in Canada.